Stone washing: Stonewashed jeans

 Stonewashed jeans are jeans that have been treated to produce a faded, worn appearance.
 This is usually accomplished either by washing the jeans with pumice in a rotating drum, or by using chemicals to create the appearance without the use of a rotating drum.
+Pumice stones act as sandpaper on jeans, removing some of the dyes present.
 The expanding cost of importing pumice stone from Italy, Greece and Turkey led to extensive mining of pumice deposits in California, Arizona, and New Mexico, triggering a negative response from American ecologist groups.
 The reduction of pumice usage and the growing disposal of its chemically-tainted residue triggered a search for novel methods, notably the use of alternative abrading materials or machines and the use of cellulase enzymes.
+Pumice stones also encountered a shortage, as the popularity of the stones increased, leading to other stone washing methods being invented.
+The use of pumice stones also made the stone washing process harder to control, contributing to the method's decline.
+Too much of this pumice stone could damage the buttons or waistbands on jeans.
 Stonewashed jeans were a popular 1970s fashion trend, before commercial acid wash denim (discussed below) was introduced in the 1980s.
 In the 2000s, stonewashed jeans were heavily distressed, with pre-made holes, frayed edges and extensive fading caused by sandblasting.